 In the 2015-2016 academic year the school Eco committee broadened its horizons further by participating in an exciting experiment called ‘What’s Under Your Feet’ in order to determine why a variety of birds in England is in decline.
 Committee members from years 2-5 enjoyed getting their hands dirty on our school fields, gathering information for a national survey to help increase the wildlife in this country.
 In addition, the senior members of the school organised a ‘Make a Difference Day’ where the whole school was educated on how to reduce its carbon footprint at home and at school.
 Finally, Upper School members of the committee took part in a gardening competition that was judged by the school grounds staff with the aim of making our school more attractive to wildlife.

 This year has been highly successful for the Eco Committee.
 They have increased the number of green recycling bins within the school, whilst continuing to collect recycling on a weekly basis.
 The Lower, Middle and Upper School committees took part in waste pick-ups around the school supporting Science Week and Eco Day.
 Last term the Eco Committee also launched a nature photography competition, which encouraged pupils to go outside and capture some fantastic pictures, which is currently being displayed in the Main School library.
 The Lower School have also planted over 300 trees on the site of Danes Hill School!

 The president of the Eco Committee along with the pupil and adult members of the action team are the driving force behind the eco work being undertaken at Danes Hill.
-The President of School Eco Committee for 2018-2019 is Thomas Lenton.
+The President of School Eco Committee for 2019-2020 is Sophie Clark.

 The role of the Action Team is to: